alkem-io/website/content/en/post/2022-08-knowledgebase/index.md

 ![](./markdown-underlined.png)

-The possibilities are endless, and you can find them online via for example via the [Guides provided by Markdown](https://www.markdownguide.org/).
+The possibilities are endless, and you can find them online via for example the [Guides provided by Markdown](https://www.markdownguide.org/).
 Have a look and play around with it on our platform!